-Entry into state parks, state recreation areas, state forest campgrounds, and state trailhead parking lots requires a Recreation Passport.
+Entry into state parks, state recreation areas, state forest campgrounds and state-designated trailhead parking lots requires a Recreation Passport.

 State Park and Recreation Area Campgrounds

-Accommodations range from 5 to 50 campsites, with group sites available at some campgrounds.
+Rustic camping opportunities are available at state forest campgrounds throughout the Upper and northern Lower Peninsulas.
+Each campground is located on a river or lake, providing excellent access to fishing, boating and paddling opportunities.
 All campgrounds have vault toilets and potable water from hand pumps.
-Some sites are remote and can only be accessed by hiking or by paddling down a river.
+Group sites available at some campgrounds and some sites are remote and can only be accessed by hiking or paddling down a river.

-Camping fees and registration procedures are posted at the information kiosk at the campgrounds.
-Most of the state forest campgrounds are first come, first served and reservations are not available.
-However, reservations are available for the following campgrounds through the central reservation system:
+Camping fees and registration procedures are posted at the information kiosk at the campground.
+The majority of the state forest campgrounds are first come, first served.
+Reservations are available for the following campgrounds through midnrreservations.com:

-- Lake Margrethe State Forest Campground in Crawford County
+- Lake Margrethe State Forest Campground (Crawford County)

-- Little Presque Isle (Rustic Cabins) in Marquette County
+- Little Presque Isle (Rustic Cabins) (Marquette County)

-- Elk Hill Equestrian State Forest Campgroundin Otsego County
+- Elk Hill Equestrian State Forest Campground (Otsego County)

-- Big Bear Lake State Forest Campground in Otsego County
+- Big Bear Lake State Forest Campground (Otsego County)

 Dispersed Camping (camping on your own in a state forest)

-- the property is not posted "No Camping"
+- The property must not be posted "No Camping."

 - A camp registration card must be prominently posted at the campsite for the duration of the stay.
 It is the responsibility of the camping party to ensure that the registration card remains legible (placing it in a zip-top bag is recommended).